laureld04/laureld04/README.md

  I am a

-🎓 6th  year Ph.D.
-Candidate in Biomedical Engineering with a minor in Neuroscience
+🎓 Ph.D .in Biomedical Engineering with a minor in Neuroscience from University of Arizona

 🧠 Brain Imaging Researcher